sendahug/send-hug-backend/API_DOCS.md

 **Request Arguments**:
   - type (string) - The type of posts to fetch.
-  - page (number) - An option query parameter indicating the current page.
+  - page (number) - An optional query parameter indicating the current page.

 **Required Data**: None.